 Renowned for its lively and largely brash nightlife, Magaluf is located in the popular southwest of Mallorca, in the municipality of Calvià, close to Palma Nova.
-This was the original home of the British package holiday in the 1960’s and, today, British tourists consider this the party capital of the island.
+This was the original home of the British package holiday in the 1960s and, today, British tourists consider this the party capital of the island.
+But Magaluf has much more to offer, such as beautiful beaches, a brand new shopping mall and a variety of attractions and activities.
 Welcome to our guide to the best that Magaluf has to offer.

 History and Culture of Magaluf

 Magaluf is almost entirely purpose-built as a holiday resort and is notorious as a destination for hedonistic young Brits.
-The nightlife features numerous bars and nightclubs competing for the custom of the ‘hens’ and ‘stags’ who often lose their inhibitions amid the bright lights and seductive special offers on cocktails and other drinks.
-The recent negative publicity surrounding organised pub crawls show only one side of the town – there is much more to Magaluf than cheap booze and all-inclusive packages.
+The nightlife features numerous bars and nightclubs competing for the custom of the up-for-it holidaymakers who often lose their inhibitions amid the bright lights and seductive special offers on cocktails and other drinks.
+But while negative publicity stemming from its booze-soaked revelry continues to taint Magaluf’s image, a tide of change is slowing sweeping across the resort.

 Major Attractions in Magaluf